-When we say 4G, we’re talking about the fourth generation of wireless technology solutions.
-Thus, the first generation of wireless technologies, 1G, would be the primitive cell phones from the 1980s, and each generation sees an increase in the power and mobility of wireless devices.
-2G was a step up from 1G, making all transmissions digital rather than through analog, 3G was a further improvement to the wireless transfer of data, and 4G is the current technology.
-We’ll give you three guesses as to what comes next.
+To clarify, 4G means the fourth generation of wireless technology solutions.
+So 1G was the primitive cell phones from the 1980s, 2G made all transmissions digital rather than analog, 3G upgraded the wireless transfer of data, and 4G is the current technology.

-With so many new devices connecting to the Internet, it’s natural that networks grow more powerful to accommodate the increase in traffic.
-One standard that will see some improvement is the Wave 2 802.11ac, which is designed to handle multiple devices at the same time.
-It’s thought that this will become the most accessible type of connection available in the near future.
+With so many new kinds of devices connecting to the Internet, from Smart houses to digital agriculture, networks will have to grow to accommodate the traffic.
+One standard that will see improvement is the Wave 2 802.11ac, which is designed to handle multiple devices at the same time.
+This will probably become the next major connection type.

-Regardless of how and why wireless technology is created, there’s no doubt that it’s shaping the way that the modern business functions.
-If you’re ready to take advantage of the numerous benefits that mobile technology can provide for your business, contact COMPANYNAME.
-We’ll assess your current wireless networks and identify points where you can improve its functionality.
-Give us a call at PHONENUMBER to learn more.
+If you’re ready to step up to more of what mobile technology can provide for your business, contact Quikteks for a free assessment of your current wireless networks.
+We can help you identify points where you can improve its functionality.
+Give us a call at (973) 882-4644.

 Comments are closed.